 He gave three definitions of rationality.
 The last definition to be developed was an evolutionary definition.
 I think the idea of “evolutionary” rationality is interesting.
 Winter’s approach seems a little different to other approaches from Gerd Gigerenzer, Vernon Smith, or the evolutionary psychologists.
 The problem with his definition is that it isn’t clear why anyone would think that following the dictates of his form of evolutionary rationality makes for good decisions.
 I worried that his evolutionary rationality had nothing to do with good decision making.
 This meant it wasn’t clear why emotions that developed to bestow an evolutionary advantage make you smart as he seems to suggest.

 His Evolutionary Definition of Rationality

 The definition he gives of evolutionary rationality is as follows.
 “An action undertaken by an individual is rational if, given the prevailing conditions at the time the action is chosen, there does not exist another action that will give the individual a great evolutionary advantage” (Winter, 2014, page xvii).

-Winter uses a, somewhat confusing, all encompassing definition of emotions, he includes all instincts and feelings.
+Winter uses a, somewhat confusing, all encompassing definition of emotions.
+This includes all instincts and feelings.
 It is perfectly possible that sexual desire, what Winter would call a biological “emotion”, could encourage a person towards ill-fated sexual encounters.
-A man might end up having many descendants.
-That said he might end up with multiple angry partners and kids who want to kill him.
+A man might of course end up having many descendants.
+That said, he might end up with multiple angry partners.
+He might also have kids who want to kill him.
 It is quite likely that he might not be happy about this situation himself either.
 He almost certainly won’t be doing his bank balance any good with child support payments.
 Is this smart?
 It doesn’t sound it to me.

 I mostly liked Winter’s book but it is an economist writing about thinking.
 I’m afraid my psychologically trained colleagues might have a negative emotional reaction if they read it.